madhanshiva/Spektra-systems-project/README.md

-# HTTP-Triggered Email Workflow Using Azure Logic App
+# Design and Deploy a Serverless API Ecosystem on Azure using Azure Functions and API Management

 ## Overview